-It involves a process similar to that of pattern analysis of formulaic speech, the difference being that in this case the learner operates on external TV Brogging Home Native Speaker To Increase Listening Comprehensing

-FL data rather than internal FL data.
-Inter lingual inferencing, than is the result of intake analysis.
-The use of strategy may be governed by intake analysis are result of intake analysis are used to specific features of inquistic or cognitive predispositions to attend to specific features of inquistic or cognitive predispositions.
+It involves a process similar to that of pattern analysis of formulaic speech, the difference being that in this case the learner operates on external FL data rather than internal FL data.
+Inter lingual inferencing, than, is the result of intake analysis.
+The use of strategy may be governed by innate linguistic or cognitive predispositions to attend to specific features of input.